anyscale/templates/templates/endpoints/README.md

 ### Workspace Deployment

 In this guide, we will go over deploying a model locally using serve run as well as on an Anyscale Service.
-Alternatively, you can use the Endpoints CLI and OpenAI SDK on this workspace.
-The CLI can help you compare the outputs of different models directly, rank them by quality, get a cost and latency estimate, and more.
+Once deployed you can use the OpenAI SDK to interact with the models ensuring an easy integration for your applications.

 #### Using Ray Serve
 From the terminal use the Ray Serve CLI to deploy a model: